Jbrich95/CondExtremesPy/README.md

 * BivFit.ipynb - Simple bivariate fit to toy data and Australian Summer temperatures data
 * SpatialModelPrelim.ipynb - Some investigation to motivate the use of a spatial model
-* MultiFit.ipynb - Multivariate fit to toy data and Australian Summer temperatures data
+* MultiFit.ipynb - Multivariate fit to toy data